-IN RE: ) ·
+IN RE:)

-AMENDMENTS TO )
+AMENDMENTS TO)

-THE LOCAL ADMIRALTY, CIVIL ) STANDING ORDER
+THE LOCAL CIVIL, CRIMINAL,) STANDING ORDER

-CRIMINAL, AND PATENT RULES OF )
+AND PATENT RULES OF PRACTICE)

-PRACTICE AND PROCEDURE )
+AND PROCEDURE)

-Pursuant to 28 U.S.C.§ 2017, Rule 83(a) of Federal Rules of Civil Procedure, and Rule 57 of the Federal Rules of Criminal Procedure, the Court provided public notice and an opportunity for comment on proposed amendments to the Local Admiralty, Civil, Criminal and Patent Rules ("Local Rules").
+Pursuant to 28 U.S.C. § 2017, Rule 83(a) of the Federal Rules of Civil Procedure, and Rule 57 of the Federal Rules of Criminal Procedure, the Court provided notice and an opportunity for comment on proposed amendments to the Local Civil, Criminal, and Patent Rules ("Local Rules").
 The Court considered the public comments received and the recommendations of the Local Rules Committees.

-With the concurrence of the Court, it is ORDERED that the Local Admiralty, Civil, Criminal, and Patent Rules are amended in accordance with Attachment A, B, C, and D.
+With the concurrence of the Court, it is ORDERED that the Local Civil, Criminal, and Patent Rules are amended in accordance with Attachment A, B, and C.

-It is further ordered that the amendments to the Local Rules shall take effect on December 1, 2016, and govern all proceedings commenced thereafter and all proceedings then pending unless otherwise ordered by the Court.
+It is further ordered that the amendments to the Local Rules shall take effect on January 1, 2019, and govern all proceedings commenced thereafter and all proceedings then pending unless otherwise ordered by the Court.

 SO ORDERED.
-This the 13 day of November, 2016.
+This the 20day December, 2018.